aleggs/open-in-sourcegraph/README.md

 # Open in Sourcegraph

 ## Overview
+This repo was forked from https://github.com/zacharysnewman/open-in-sourcegraph to add a few features.

 **Open in Sourcegraph** is a Visual Studio Code extension that allows you to quickly open files from your project directly in Sourcegraph.
 With a simple right-click, you can navigate to the corresponding file in your organization's Sourcegraph instance.